-This GDPR Privacy Notice applies to your use of our site and to any accounts you may hold with us.
-Our site may contain links to other websites.
-Please note that we have no control over how your data is collected, stored, or used by other websites, businesses or organisations and we advise you to check the privacy policies of any such websites before providing any data to them.
+This GDPR Privacy Notice applies to your use of www.keenoexplores.com and to any accounts you may hold as a result of visiting the site.
+The site may contain links to other websites.
+Please note that we have no control over how your data is collected, stored, or used by other websites, businesses or organisations and therefore advise you to check the privacy policies of any such websites before providing any data to them.

 Please read this GDPR Privacy Notice carefully and ensure that you understand it.
-Your acceptance of this GDPR Privacy Notice is deemed to occur upon your first visit to our site.
+Your acceptance of this GDPR Privacy Notice is deemed to occur upon your first visit to the site.

 1. Definitions and Interpretation

 Account - an account required to access and/or use certain areas and features of our site and any contract held with us.

 Cookie - a small text file placed on your computer or device when you visit certain parts of the site and/or when you use certain features of the site.

 Cookie Law - the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003.

 Us/We/Our - Dr Lesley Hunter.